karljpsmith/truest-north-compass/README.md

 ## Best Practices

 - Ensure your screen brightness is at maximum
+- Your compass must be upside down to be reprogrammed
 - Clean both your phone screen and compass sensor
 - Keep the compass steady during programming
 - Use in a well-lit environment for best results